 Wellness is the integration of five primary components of health: physical, social, emotional, mental and spiritual.
 SCC encourages all students, faculty and staff to maintain a healthy balance among work, education and family responsibilities.
 SCC maintains a fitness center and gym located on the second floor of Bradford Hall.
-Students who wish to use the facility should see their advisor to register for an appropriate physical education course.
+Students who wish to use the facility must sign in on each visit and submit a "release of activity waiver."
+Students can also see their advisor to register for an appropriate physical education course.